Reasons for loving Ireland abound, and as many tourists will attest it is difficult to determine what exactly is so attractive about the Emerald Isle.

-I count amongst the millions of people worldwide, who simply love Ireland.
+I count among the millions of people worldwide, who simply love Ireland.
 My deep feelings of connection are understandable, since I was born in Dublin.

 However, after living in America for over twenty years, I have come to realize, many who have never even set foot on Irish soil, feel the same affinity for our little island.